Three Little Chickpeas

 Ingredient notes and substitutions

-Please see the recipe card below for the full list of ingredients and exact measurements.
+Please see the vegan black bean curry recipe card below for the full list of ingredients and exact measurements.

 Black beans - Two cans of black beans are needed for the recipe.
-If you want to cook dry black beans from scratch, use 3 cups of cooked black beans.
-Just make sure the beans are cooked before adding them to the recipe.
-In place of the black beans try chickpeas or kidney beans.
-For more black bean recipes try a vegan fajita bowl or a tofu burrito bowl.
+If you want to cook beans from scratch, use 3 cups of cooked black beans.
+Make sure the beans are cooked before adding them to the recipe.
+In place of the black beans, try chickpeas or kidney beans.
+For more black bean recipes, try vegan fajita bowls or crispy tofu bowls.

-Diced tomatoes - The liquid for the recipe comes from a can of diced tomatoes and coconut milk.
-I didn’t test with crushed or fresh tomatoes, so I can’t say for sure how well they’d work.
+Diced tomatoes - Don't drain the can of tomatoes; some of the liquid for the recipe comes from the tomatoes.
+I didn't test with crushed or fresh tomatoes, so I can't say for sure how well they'd work.

 Jalapeño pepper - To make the dish less spicy, remove the seeds and ribs of the pepper.
-To make it more spicy try Serrano pepper.
+To make it spicier, try a Serrano pepper.

-Onion, garlic, and fresh ginger - Any onion should work fine, we typically use a yellow onion.
-If you’re not as big of a fan of garlic use fewer garlic cloves.
-Fresh ginger is better than ground ginger.
-If you don’t cook with fresh ginger often, it can be frozen so it lasts longer.
-Peel the root, stick it in a freezer-safe bag, and freeze.
-Then when you’re ready to use it, just use a microplane and grate it into the dish being made, there’s no need to thaw.
+Onion, garlic, and fresh ginger - Any type of onion should work fine; we typically use a yellow onion.
+If you're not a big fan of garlic, use fewer garlic cloves.
+If you don't cook with fresh ginger often, you can freeze it to keep it longer.
+Peel the ginger root, stick it in a freezer-safe bag, and freeze.
+Then, when you're ready to use it, grate it with a microplane.
+There's no need to thaw.

 Tamari- The tamari adds a nice depth of flavor, but it can be substituted with a low-sodium soy sauce.
 Regular soy sauce may be too salty.

-Coconut milk - Full-fat coconut milk will give the black bean curry a richer creamier texture but lite coconut milk can also be used for a lighter version.
+Coconut milk - Full-fat coconut milk will give the curried black beans a richer, creamier texture, but light coconut milk can also be used for a lighter version.

-Cumin seeds - This adds a more unique flavor to dishes compared to its ground form.
+Cumin seeds - This adds a more distinctive flavor to dishes than its ground form.

-Garam masala - If you can’t find garam masala it can be purchased online.
-Some brands will vary their blend of spices, but it is usually made of cinnamon, mace, peppercorns, coriander seeds, cumin seeds, and cardamom pods.
+Garam masala - If you can't find garam masala, it can be purchased online.
+Some brands vary their spice blend, but it usually includes cinnamon, mace, peppercorns, coriander seeds, cumin seeds, and cardamom pods.
+Finishing the dish with garam masala adds a lot of flavor; it's best not skip it.

-Turmeric - I opt for turmeric in its ground form for convenience.
-If you don’t have it on hand it can be left out.
+Turmeric - I opt for ground turmeric for convenience.
+If you don't have it on hand, it can be left out.

 Fresh cilantro - Chop a handful of fresh cilantro to make a few tablespoons.
-Only use the tender parts of the stems and the leaves, discard the woody ends of the stems, or use them to make vegetable broth.
+Only use the tender parts of the stems and leaves; discard the woody ends.

 How to make black bean curry

-Start the creamy black bean curry by dicing the onion, jalapeños, and prepping the garlic and ginger.
-Measure out the spices to make the cooking process go smoother.
-Then drain and rinse the canned black beans and open the tomatoes and coconut milk.
-For oil-free cooking, have a small glass of water nearby to deglaze the pan in case the ingredients are sticking too much during cooking.
+1. Start the creamy bean curry recipe by dicing the onion, jalapeños, and prepping the garlic and ginger.
+Measure out the spices to make the cooking process go more smoothly.
+For oil-free cooking, keep a small glass of water nearby to deglaze the pan if ingredients are sticking too much during cooking.

 Diced onions and cumin seeds in a pan cooking.